 The Division also received support for its work from partners such as UNICEF, Global Alliance for Improved Nutrition, Bill and Melinda Gates Foundation, Civil Society Scaling – Up Nutrition of Nigeria, the World Bank, Food and Agricultural Organization and International Fund for Agricultural Development.

-Click to download the results of studies carried out by UNICEF in collaboration with the Ministry.
+Below are result carried out by UNICEF in collaboration with the Ministry.

 The Department can be reached for further information and comments via the contact person: